A few elements such as loneliness, anxiety and strong feelings of love will prevent you from getting over your ex.

 You feel like you’ll never find love again and you won’t be able to be loved ever again.

-This situation is created when you have high expectations for a certain partner or a relationship.
+This situation is created when you have high expectations for a certain partner or a relationship or they manipulate you.

 Try to write down or reflect on the reasons that your relationship didn’t work.